How to Choose a Thesis Topic

 When researchers write their work, they do not have to cover everything.
 Therefore, if they find gaps in the existing literature, they always cite them.
 So, you should look for these gaps and use them as the basis for your thesis.
 The lovely thing about using previous researchers is that some information, such as background and justification, might have been done by the previous researchers.
 Therefore, you will be building on their work.

 Choosing a Thesis Topic by Looking at the Current Events

-Another way to identify the latest events and base your thesis on them is by following the top researches done in your niche.
-For example, check with top libraries, such as J-STOR, Science Direct, and EBSCO, to see the latest researches and the ideas that scholars are focusing on.
+Another way to identify the latest events and base your thesis on them is by following the top research done in your niche.
+For example, check with top libraries, such as J-STOR, Science Direct, and EBSCO, to see the latest research and the ideas that scholars are focusing on.
 Here are some tips to guide you: